 Evolutionary fear

 One theory comes from evolutionary psychologists, who believe that a fear of spiders might have helped our survival.
 It wasn’t always immediately obvious which spiders were poisonous to our ancestors.
 It wasn’t only spiders.
-Research shows that we developed a fear of other animals, like snakes, that we perceive as threatening.
+Research shows that we develop a fear of other animals, like snakes, that we perceive as threatening.

 Those who believe evolution is the main driving force believe that humanity’s ancestors evolved in Africa.
 It would make sense that the deadly spider is native to the continent or what initially caused this.
 If you react fearfully by running away from a potentially deadly arachnid, you have a higher chance of surviving long enough to breed.